FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 5. Ask Grimoire to translate the program into pseudocode.

+6. Copy and paste the generated pseudocode and code into the file `Templates/kmer_jaccard_similarities.py`

-6. Use VScode to save the generated pseudocode and code into the stub-program `Code/kmer_jaccard_similarities.py`,
+7. Use VScode to save the file into the Code directory `Code/kmer_jaccard_similarities.py`,

-7. Use VScode to open a "terminal" window and run the program on the data-file `Sample1.fasta` using '20' as the value of `k`:
+8. Use VScode to open a "terminal" window and run the program on the data-file `Sample1.fasta` using '20' as the value of `k`:

 ```
 python Code/kmer_jaccard_similarities.py -k 20 -f Data/Sample1.fasta > Data/Sample1_jaccard_output.tsv